This guide enables organisations to:

 • Additional Reduction = Total Reduction less the Agreed Reduction

-• Gain-share Payment = Additional Reduction x market rate to offset 1 tonne of carbon dioxide equivalent x 50 percent.
+• Gain-share Payment = Additional Reduction x [insert agreed rate] to offset 1 tonne of carbon dioxide equivalent x 50 percent.

 Price reduction

-Reduce the price the organisation pays for goods and services if the supplier fails to meet contractual climate obligations.
+Reduce the price the organisation pays for goods and services if the supplier fails to meet and/or is in breach of its contractual climate obligations.

 Example wording